simonglogger/Hanyang2021_AI_Project/README.md

 ## 5. Evaluation and Analysis
 We basically trained the AI agent within two different game setups.
-The first setup can be considered as a very easy game, the second is more difficult since the vertical distance between the balls is reduced.
+The first setup can be considered as a very easy game, the second is more difficult since the vertical distance between two balls is reduced.
 We have made slight changes on the reward function, the learning rate and epsilon.
 The rest of the code remains unchanged.

 - Easy Game:
 The training of the AI agent for the easy game can be taken from the following image.

 <img src="photos/Score_Training_Easy.png" width="400">

-In the beginning, it's difficult for the agent to learn something meaningful.
-After a certain number of epochs, it reaches the maximum step number for the first time.
-The neural network is saved several times within the next epochs, the maximum step number increases and the learning rate decreases.
+In the beginning, it's difficult for the AI agent to learn something meaningful.
+After a certain number of epochs, it reaches the maximum score number for the first time.
+The neural network is saved several times within the next epochs, the maximum score number increases and the learning rate decreases.
 One can clearly see the improvement of the AI agent trough training.

 The neural network that is saved last is then used for testing the AI agent within the easy game.
 As a result, the easy game can be played endless.